Brock Lesnar: Year-long Universal Championship reign (2017–2018)

-The following night on Raw, Lesnar challenged Goldberg to a final match at WrestleMania 33.
-On the February 6 episode of Raw, Goldberg accepted Lesnar's challenge and was named number one contender for Kevin Owens' Universal Championship, which he won on March 5 at Fastlane thus turning his match with Lesnar into a title match.
-At WrestleMania on April 2, Lesnar beat Goldberg to win his fifth world title in WWE and became the first man to have won both the WWE Championship and the Universal Championship.
-Lesnar also became the second person to kick-out from Goldberg's Jackhammer and gave him the first clean singles loss of his professional wrestling career.
+At the 2017 Royal Rumble match on January 29, Lesnar was quickly eliminated by Goldberg.
+Following that, he challenged Goldberg to a match at WrestleMania 33.
+After Goldberg won the WWE Universal Championship at Fastlane on March 5, their bout was made a title match.
+On April 2 at WrestleMania, Lesnar defeated Goldberg to win the Universal Championship, marking his fifth world title win in WWE.

 After several weeks of feuding, Lesnar's first title defense came at the inaugural Great Balls of Fire event on July 9, 2017, where he successfully retained against Samoa Joe, before defeating him a second time for the title at a house show.

 On the July 31 episode of Raw, Lesnar was scheduled to defend his title in a fatal four-way match at SummerSlam against Samoa Joe, Roman Reigns and Braun Strowman.
 Lesnar and Heyman stated that both would leave WWE should Lesnar lose the championship in the match.
 At SummerSlam on August 20, Lesnar retained the title by pinning Reigns.
 The next night on Raw, Lesnar was attacked by Strowman.
 The subsequent title match at No Mercy on September 24 was won by Lesnar.
-Lesnar then defeated WWE Champion AJ Styles in an interbrand Champion vs Champion non-title match at Survivor Series on November 19.
+Lesnar then defeated WWE Champion AJ Styles in an interbrand champion vs. champion non-title match at Survivor Series on November 19.
 His next title defense was scheduled for the Royal Rumble on January 28, 2018, where he successfully defended the title in a triple threat match against Strowman and Kane.
 Lesnar then re-ignited his feud with Roman Reigns, who won the Elimination Chamber match at Elimination Chamber on February 25 to become the number one contender to Lesnar's title at WrestleMania 34.
 At WrestleMania on April 8, Lesnar pinned Reigns to retain the title in the main event.
 Rumors arose that Lesnar would leave WWE and rejoin the UFC.
 On April 9, Lesnar re-signed with WWE.
 At the Greatest Royal Rumble pay-per-view on April 27, he again defeated Reigns in a steel cage when Reigns speared Lesnar through the cage wall.
 As Lesnar escaped the cage first, he was declared the winner.